Treehouse of Horror XXXI: Be Nine, Rewind

-In a parody of Russian Doll, at her ninth birthday party, Lisa keeps dying and restarting the day.
+In a parody of Happy Death Day and Russian Doll, at her ninth birthday party, Lisa keeps dying and restarting the day.
 She then learns that Nelson is experiencing the same thing, and that they both have to be alive at the same time in order to live.
 They try to end the loop by seeking help from Comic Book Guy, but none of his ideas work.
 So they realize the only way to end it is to kill Gil Gunderson, which they manage to do.
 Lisa returns home to properly celebrate her birthday.
 At home, everything is back to normal except that Ralph's head is backwards.

 Production

 Development

+This is the first episode of the series written by Julia Prescott, host of the Round Springfield podcast.
 A clip from the episode was shown during The Simpsons panel at Comic-con @ Home.
 An extended clip was released during an interview with showrunner Al Jean.
-The segment "Toy Gory", was animated entirely in CGI, which marks the first time the series has used that animation style since "Treehouse of Horror VI" in 1995.
+The segment "Toy Gory", was animated entirely in CGI, which marks the first time the series has used that animation style since the seventh season episode "Treehouse of Horror VI" in 1995.
 Initially, when first animated, the episode did not include the characters wearing masks, however, to reflect on the COVID-19 pandemic, showrunner Al Jean asked director Steven Dean Moore to have every character except Homer wear a mask.
 Ben Mankiewicz appears in the episode as himself.